The Dispatcher

 The Dispatcher is a 2016 science fiction novella by John Scalzi.
 It was originally published as an audiobook from Audible, read by Zachary Quinto.

 Synopsis

-In the wake of an unexplained phenomenon worldwide — when people are deliberately killed, they disappear from their site of death and reappear, reset to several hours earlier, in a safe place — the profession of "Dispatcher" evolves.
+In the wake of an unexplained phenomenon worldwide — when people are deliberately killed, they almost always disappear from their site of death and reappear, reset to several hours earlier, in a safe place — the profession of "Dispatcher" evolves.
 Dispatchers euthanize mortally-injured people before their natural deaths, enabling them to reset.
 Tony Valdez is a Dispatcher recruited by the police to assist in investigating the disappearance of another Dispatcher.